Noodles Hahn: MLB career

 During his first MLB season, Hahn threw a one-hit game to defeat the Louisville Colonels.
 Though not armed with a powerful fastball, Hahn developed a reputation as a strikeout pitcher.
 Long after Hahn's retirement, sportswriter Grantland Rice described Hahn's pitching style.
 "Hahn was a left hander who belonged to the Herb Pennock, Eddie Plank school.
 He lacked the blazing speed of a Grove or a Rube Waddell, but he could tie up batters into more knots than 10 sailors could untie in a week.
 And you could see the seams on the ball as it came floating up", Rice wrote.

 By 1900, Hahn was beginning to look at careers beyond baseball.
 Though his friends had urged him to develop his talent for piano, Hahn wanted to pursue the study of electricity.
 He made plans to work for a large Memphis electrical company in the offseason following the 1900 season.
 He pitched the final no-hitter of the 19th century, and the first no-hitter of the 1900s, on July 12, 1900 against the Philadelphia Phillies.
 The day after being shut down by Hahn, the Phillies scored the most runs the team posted all year, defeating Pittsburgh 23–8.
 Hahn led the NL in shutouts that season.

 In 1901, Hahn recorded 22 wins but Cincinnati finished in last place.
 He was the first NL pitcher to win 20 or more games with an eighth-place team.
 Winning 22 of his team's 52 victories, Hahn accounted for the highest percentage of a team's victories until Steve Carlton won 27 of the 59 games that the Philadelphia Phillies won in 1972.
 He led the league in innings pitched that season and was the league's strikeout leader for the third consecutive season.
 In a 1901 game, Hahn struck out 16 batters, the highest single-game total in any major league since 1887.

 In February 1903, Hahn was a student at Cincinnati Veterinary College.
 Asked how long he planned to play baseball, he replied that he would like to play a few more seasons.
 Hahn had given up beer and liquor over the winter and said that he felt good going into the season, but he entertained the possibility that the coming year could be his last.
 Hahn planned to finish school the next winter and had thoughts of completing postgraduate work and taking a trip to Germany before beginning veterinary practice.
-In 1904, Hahn turned down an offer to become the city veterinarian for Dallas, Texas and remained with the Cincinnati club.
+In 1904, Hahn turned down an offer to become the city veterinarian for Dallas, Texas and remained with Cincinnati.

 During the 1905 season, Cincinnati manager Joe Kelley announced that the team was searching for a left-handed pitcher who could replace Hahn.
 Kelley said, "While we have not lost confidence in Hahn, we realize that he can't last forever... he has already passed the limit that usually is fixed for southpaws in fast company, about five or six years at the most."